yonisanzperl/Low_dimensional_organization/README.md

 Kick folder contains the script to perform the pertubation with external forcing over the Stuart Landau Oscillators

-Figures folder contains the data to reproduce the figures displayed on the paper.
+The VAE folder contains the codes to encoded the modeled functional connectivity from different brain states.